demanuel/NewsUP/README.md

 [upload]
 uploader= NewsUP <NewsUp@localhost.localdomain> #To identify de uploader and to receive replies.
 Usualy it's bogus.
-Switch -uploader newsgroup= alt.binaries.test, alt.binaries.conspiracy #you can put here as many newsgroups you want.
+Switch -uploader newsgroups= alt.binaries.test, alt.binaries.conspiracy #you can put here as many newsgroups you want.
 They need to be comma separated.

 [headerCheck]
 enabled= 1 #0 or 1.
 If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command